jwodder/linesep/docs/core.rst

   However, the arguments to a single invocation of a function must be either all binary or all text, and the return type will match.

-- Using the ``read_*`` functions with a variable-length regular expression is unreliable.
-The only truly foolproof way to split on such regexes is to first read the whole file into memory and then call one of the ``split_*`` functions.
-As a result, passing a regular expression separator to a ``read_*`` function is deprecated starting in version 0.4.0, and support for this will be removed in version 1.0.

 - Note the following about how the different types of separators are handled at the beginning & end of input: